Sayantan-world/Codechef/Easy/JOHNY/readme.md

 ---
 **LOGIC** : <br /><br/>
 First we store the element at position k <br><br>
-Now we srt the array and then find the index of the required element<br><br>
+Now we sort the array and then find the index of the required element<br><br>

 ---